 - 3.1.
-The Host National Aero Club is encouraged to obtain sponsorship either for the whole or for individual events within the championship in order that the overall cost of the event for participants is reduced. - 3.2 Hosting championships should not be taken by the National Aero Club as a means of making substantial profit at the expense of the participants.
+The Host NAC is encouraged to obtain sponsorship either for the whole or for individual events within the championship in order that the overall cost of the event for participants is reduced. - 3.2 Hosting the Championship should not be taken by the NAC as a means of making substantial profit at the expense of the participants.